-- · No one shall solicit any public official, etc. performing his or her duties, directly or through a third party, to do the 14 types of improper acts including granting an illegal permit, licensing. - · No one shall offer, promise to offer, or express any intention to offer, any unacceptable financial or other advantage to any public official, etc. or to his or her spouse. - Definition of unacceptable financial or other advantages - · Advantages given to a public official, etc., exceeding KRW 1 million at a time (or KRW 3 million in a year), regardless of duty-relatedness - · Advantages given to a public official, etc., not exceeding KRW 1 million in connection with the receiver's duty - Exceptions of unacceptable financial or other advantages - · Advantages provided by close relatives, advantages provided by a long-time friend to the public official in need of help due to disease or disaster, souvenirs or promotional goods distributed to many and unspecified persons, etc. - · Public officials, etc. shall not receive an honorarium for an outside lecture exceeding the specified limits.
+- · No one shall make an improper solicitation for any public official, etc. performing his or her duties, directly or through a third party, to handle 14 types of duties including authorization, permission, etc. in violation of laws or abuse of his/her position or power. - · No public officials and their spouses shall receive, request or promise to receive prohibited money, goods, etc. - Definition of unacceptable financial or other advantages: - · Advantages given to a public official, etc., exceeding 1 million won at a time (or 3 million won in a year) regardless of duty-relatedness - · Advantages given to a public official, etc., not exceeding 1 million one at a time in connection with the receiver's duty - Exceptions of unacceptable financial or other advantages:

+Advantages provided by close relatives, advantages provided uniformly in a normally accepted range by an organizer of an official event, and souvenirs or promotional goods distributed to many and unspecified persons, etc. - · Public officials, etc. shall not receive an honorarium for an outside lecture exceeding the specified limits.

-How Violation Reports of the Act are Processed
+How Violation Reports are Processed